-Could you join our board and help us to achieve our vision and ensure the long-term success of our charity?
+As we approach our 99th year we are looking for additional trustees to join our board to help us to achieve our vision, maximise the success of our centenary and ensure the long-term success of our charity.

 We believe that the countryside is for everyone and that a thriving beautiful countryside rich in nature will play a crucial role in the response of the Peak District and South Yorkshire to the climate emergency.
 We work hard to enhance, promote and protect the countryside, including the communities within it.